Jordan: Top officials plead not guilty in sedition trial | DW | 21.06.2021

-Bassem Awadallah and Sharif Hassan Zaid were arrested over an alleged plot against King Abdullah amid an unprecedented public rift in the traditionally discreet royal family.
+Bassem Awadallah and Sharif Hassan Zaid were arrested for an alleged plot against King Abdullah during an unprecedented public rift in the traditionally discreet royal family.

-A former Jordanian royal court chief and a distant relative of King Abdullah II pleaded not guilty to sedition and incitement charges, a defense lawyer said on Monday.
+A former Jordanian royal court chief and a distant relative of King Abdullah II's pleaded not guilty to sedition and incitement charges, a defense lawyer said on Monday.

 Bassem Awadallah and Sharif Hassan Zaid are accused of conspiring with a senior royal — Prince Hamzah, a half-brother of the king — to incite unrest against the monarchy while soliciting foreign help.